peleiwnl/peleiwnl/README.md

 - 💻 Mostly proficient in Java, but also well-versed in Python, C++, PHP and other similar languages

-- 🤔 Currently learning basic game development with Luau
+- 🤔 Currently learning basic game development with Lua

 - 👨‍💻 My portfolio is available at peleiwnl.co.uk